TriplyDB/Documentation/docs/triply-etl/transform/ratt.md

 ### See also

-- Use transformation [addIri()](#function-addiri) instead, if a unique identifier can be readily specified.
+- Use transformation [addIri()](#addiri) instead, if a unique identifier can be readily specified.
-- Use transformation [addHashedIri](#function-addhashediri) instead, if one or more properties that together uniquely identify a thing can be specified.
+- Use transformation [addHashedIri](#addhashediri) instead, if one or more properties that together uniquely identify a thing can be specified.
-- Use transformation [addSkolemIri()](#function-addskolemiri) instead, if you want to communicate that the IRI can be replaced with a blank node.
+- Use transformation [addSkolemIri()](#addskolemiri) instead, if you want to communicate that the IRI can be replaced with a blank node.

-## Function `addSkolemIri()`
+## addSkolemIri()

 Creates a globally unique IRI that is intended to be used as a blank node identifier.